Art & Design

-A sustained project developed in response to a subject, theme, task or brief evidencing the journey from initial engagement with an idea(s) to the realisation of intentions.
+A sustained project developed in response to a subject, theme, task, or brief evidencing the journey from initial engagement with an idea(s) to the realization of intentions.

-Unlimited preparatory period followed by 10 hours of supervised time: 96 marks & 40% of GCSE.
+An unlimited preparatory period followed by 10 hours of supervised time: 96 marks & 40% of GCSE.
 An unlimited period of preparatory time is followed by 10 hours of supervised time during which students will develop their own unaided work.
-There is no restriction on the scale of work, media or materials used.
+There is no restriction on the scale of work, media, or materials used.
 Preparatory period – from 2nd January.